vernonlouie/v_memory_match/README.md

 4) database to record game scores
 5) 2-player option
 6) 24 or 30-card option
+7) Fix known problem on mobile/IPAD where there is no mouseleave detection on the Lift Cards button.

 ## What I Learned
 - how to implement a downloadable font.